-$4.2.3\ CO_2\ emissions\ module$
+4.2.3 CO2 emissions module

-40. Data on CO2 emissions was taken from the JRC-IDEES database.
-JRC-IDEES contains CO2 emissions data for all vehicles categories, including different fuel types (i.e. petrol, diesel, LNG, LPG, hybrids, plug-in hybrids).
+42. Data on CO2 emissions was taken from the JRC-IDEES database.
+JRC-IDEES contains CO2 emissions data for all vehicles categories, including different fuel types (i.e. petrol, diesel, CNG, LPG, hybrids, plug-in hybrids).
 As well the emission coefficients in kt CO2/ktoe can be find in this database.
 Apart from the emissions factors, JRC-IDEES shows data on the emission intensity in g of CO2/km per every vehicle category, both in passenger and freight transport.
-In TR3E model, it is assumed that emissions intensity is stable within the years and vehicle category.
+In TR3E model, emissions intensity is calculated endogenously according to changes in fleet (depending to deployment of electric and hydrogen vehicles) within the years and vehicle category.
 CO2 emissions are then calculated as the activity level of given transport mode time its emission coefficient.
+In each year the average emissions intensity is recursively calculated on the basis of the emission factors of previous years and the new emission factors.
+Thus the average emission is a weighted average calculated from the formula: